 - Cut your fabrics into equal width strips.
 For this quilt block, I started with 1-1/2 wide strips which forms a finished 5-inch block.

-Sew the strips together in order with a 1/4 inch seam allowance.
+Sew the fabric strips together in order with 1/4 inch seam allowances and right sides together.
 Here I started with the teal and am sewing the red to the teal. - Next, sew the next color.
 Here it is the red-orange strip of fabric.

-- And, last, sewing the mint green strip to the set.
+- And, last, sew the mint green strip to the set.
+This is also referred to as strip piecing.

 - Now is the time to go to your pressing station and press the strip.
 Press the seams to your preference.
 For more information refer to our article on pressing your seams for quilting.

-- Once your strip set is pressed, you cut squares.
+- Once your strip set is pressed, you cut squares to make rail fence units.
 For this strip set, I started with 1-1/2 wide strips.
 I used five (5) strips for the set.
-My sewn together strip set is finished at 5-1/2 inches.
-The rail fence quilt block is based off of squares.
+My sewn-together strip set is finished at 5-1/2 inches.
+The rail fence quilt block is based on squares.
 I cut the strip set into 5-1/2 inch square blocks.

 Once the blocks are cut, have fun with different layouts to create the rail fence design.
 Here is one layout. - Here is another layout idea.
 See how it looks different with just a 90 degree shift!